bcgov/bcstats-duckdb-storage-mvp/duckdb_dbt/README.md

 ### Usage

 To set up the DuckDB database with our raw CSV data, first ensure that all CSVs are in the correct format (UTF-8).
-This can be done by running the `sei_dbt.sh` file from a git bash command line (**not a windows command prompt!**):
+This can be done by running the `convert.sh` file from a git bash command line (**not a windows command prompt!**):

-`./sei_dbt.sh`
+`./convert.sh`

 Then, to run through the `dbt` pipeline, simply run a single command (this time from a regular Windows command line where all required Python/`dbt` packages are recognized.
 If using conda to manage your environment, activate your `dbt` environment first):